-- Instance name: refers to the output pin name of the instance. - Bottleneck cost: displays the pin's cost given the chosen cost type.
+- Instance name: refers to the output pin name of the instance.
+Click the pin name to select the cell and the corresponding instance is selected in MultiView Navigator (MVN). - Bottleneck cost: displays the pin's cost given the chosen cost type.
 Pin names are listed in decreasing order of their cost type.